-1. Don’t hesitate - be bold and go for it.
+1. Don't hesitate - be bold and go for it

 Studying a Diploma of Nursing is the most awesome experience I’ve ever had.
 It is certainly challenging and at times you might want to quit, but trust me, it’s definitely worth it!
-I moved out of my comfort zone, I challenged myself to become the best version of me.
+I moved out of my comfort zone, I challenged myself to become the best version of myself.
 I am now proud to say that I am a nurse.
 I have upskilled and I have some great opportunities coming up.
-I can assure that your life will change for the better.
+I can assure you that your life will change for the better.
 The graduation ceremony was fantastic, it was nice to have that recognition at the end.

-2. Team up with your classmates.
+2. Team up with your classmates

 We created a little chat group with my classmates where we could exchange our work and struggles.
 Everyone had input and we always encouraged each other.
 When we couldn’t work out a solution, we would then go to our educators.
 I met some pretty amazing people along the way.
-We were all on the same boat so we understood each other struggles and everyone was very supportive.
+We were all in the same boat so we understood each other struggles and everyone was very supportive.
 I even shared accommodation with a fellow student, and she was a big help.
 Sometimes when I would get really frustrated with drug calculations, she would tell me “pack it up!
 You have done enough for today.”
 (Whilst handing me a glass of wine!)
 I also made some lifelong friends whilst completing my Diploma.

 “I moved out of my comfort zone, I challenged myself to become the best version of me.
 I am now proud to say that I am a nurse.”

 3. Believe in yourself